Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Experiments and Discussion

-This section contains numerical results indicating the efficacy of D-VIC.
-Classical and state-of-the-art clustering algorithms were implemented on three real HSI datasets described in Section \ref{sec: HSI data}.
-Classical algorithms D-VIC was compared against include $K$-Means~\cite{friedman2001elements}, $K$-Means applied to the first principal components of the HSI ($K$-Means+PCA)~\cite{friedman2001elements}, and GMM applied to first principal components of the HSI (GMM+PCA)~\cite{friedman2001elements}.
-D-VIC was also compared against several state-of-the-art HSI clustering algorithms: SC~\cite{ng2002spectral}, SymNMF~\cite{kuang2012symmetric}, KNN-SSC~\cite{abdolali2021beyond, zhuang2016locality}, and LUND~\cite{maggioni2019learning, murphy2018unsupervised} (see Sections \ref{sec: spectral clustering}, \ref{sec: LUND}, and \ref{sec: comparisons}).
+This section contains a series of experiments indicating the efficacy of D-VIC.
+First, in Section \ref{sec: Benchmark Data Analysis}, classical and state-of-the-art clustering algorithms were implemented on three real, benchmark HSIs.
+D-VIC was compared against classical algorithms~\cite{friedman2001elements}: $K$-Means, $K$-Means applied to the first principal components of the HSI ($K$-Means+PCA), and GMM applied to the first principal components of the HSI (GMM+PCA).
+D-VIC was also compared against several state-of-the-art HSI clustering algorithms: Density Peak Clustering (DPC)~\cite{rodriguez2014clustering}, Spectral Clustering (SC)~\cite{ng2002spectral, shi2000normalized}, Symmetric Nonnegative Matrix Factorization (SymNMF)~\cite{kuang2012symmetric}, K-Nearest Neighbors Sparse Subspace Clustering (KNN-SSC)~\cite{abdolali2021beyond, zhuang2016locality}, Fast Self-Supervised Clustering (FSSC)~\cite{wang2021fast} and LUND~\cite{maggioni2019learning, murphy2018unsupervised}.
+Our second set of experiments appears in Section \ref{sec: Madingley Data Analysis}, where D-VIC and other clustering algorithms were implemented on a remote sensing HSI generated over deciduous forest containing both healthy and dieback-infected ash trees in Madingley Village near Cambridge, United Kingdom~\cite{chan2021monitoring, polk2022unsupervised}.